jnwatson/py-lmdb/docs/index.rst

-To use the sub-database feature you must call :py:func:`lmdb.open` or :py:class:`lmdb.Environment` with a `max_dbs=` parameter set to the number of sub-databases required.
+To use the sub-database feature you must call :py:func:`lmdb.open` or :py:class:`lmdb.Environment` with a `max_dbs=` parameter set to the number of databases required.
 This must be done by the first process or thread opening the environment as it is used to allocate resources kept in shared memory.

 **Caution:** MDB implements sub-databases by *storing a special descriptor key in the main database*.
 All databases in an environment *share the same file*.
-Because a sub-database is just a key in the main database, attempts to create a sub-database will fail if this key already exists.
+Because a sub-database is just a key in the main database, attempts to create one will fail if this key already exists.
 Furthermore *the key is visible to lookups and enumerations*.
 If your main database keyspace conflicts with the names you are using for sub-databases then consider moving the contents of your main database to another sub-database.

     ::